 Muscle Development

-In order to walk well, you first need to develop muscles that enable your feet to suck the floor and stay very grounded in the walk.
-Dancing a lot certainly helps.
-Supplementary exercises can also be beneficial.
+To walk well in tango, it's essential to develop the muscles that allow your feet to suck the floor and stay grounded.
+While dancing a lot helps, targeted exercises can be highly effective.
 One exercise that I found particularly helpful is demonstrated by Vanessa Gauch in the following video.

-When done in slow motion, this exercise can effectively build foot muscles and improve stability and elegance in women's walk.
-The exercise can be summed up in six steps to help you memorize the sequence: (1) Stand on one leg, stretching the other leg forward.
-(2) Transfer weight forward to rest on the heel of the front foot and the toes of the back foot.
-(3) Shift weight back and forth a few times in this position.
-(4) Transfer weight fully onto the front leg.
-(5) Start the next step by swiveling the hips to move the leg - which gives women's walk a feminine grace.
+When practiced slowly, this exercise can effectively build foot muscles and improve stability and elegance.
+The routine can be broken down into six steps: (1) Stand on one leg, stretching the other leg forward.
+(2) Shift your weight forward so it rests on the heel of the front foot and the toes of the back foot.
+(3) Rock your weight back and forth a few times in this position.
+(4) Transfer your weight fully onto the front leg.
+(5) Start the next step by swiveling the hips to move the leg—this adds feminine grace to women's walk.
 (6) Repeat the sequence with the opposite leg.

-In tango, women mostly walk backward, which is a challenge since that is not how they normally walk.
-To learn to walk backward, you almost need to start from toddle.
+In tango, women mostly walk backward, which is not natural and thus takes a lot of practice to master.
 The following video, demonstrated also by Vanessa Gauch, can help you understand how it should be done.

 Walk in Leaning Position

-It is important to note that the embrace significantly affects the walk.
-Walking in an A-shaped frame is very different from walking in an H-shaped frame.
-A woman using an open dance hold cannot stretch her leg back far enough because, without leaning on her partner, it is difficult to maintain balance on one leg while the other leg extends as far back as possible.
+The type of embrace greatly influences the walk.
+Walking in close embrace, or an A-shaped frame, differs significantly from walking in open embrace, or an H-shaped frame.
+A woman using an open dance hold cannot extend her leg back far enough because, without leaning on her partner, it is difficult to maintain balance on one leg while the other leg stretches as far back as possible.
 Here is an example.

 Note that Jennifer leans on Ney with an increased incline.
 She slightly bends her standing leg and incorporates a bit of dissociation—tilting her hips upward and downward to allow the free leg to extend further back.
-Additionally, when her hips turn, she uses the thumb of her foot, rather than the ball, to make contact with the floor.
-It is also worth noting that her leg is swayed slightly sideways by her hip, in contrast to the forward walk, where the leg is swayed by the hip toward the center, as demonstrated by Vanessa Gauch in the first video.
-All these elements contribute a feminine touch to her walk.
+Rather than using the ball of the foot, she touches the floor with her big toe.
+Additionally, her leg is swayed slightly sideways from the hip, in contrast to the forward walk, where the leg is swayed toward the center, as demonstrated by Vanessa Gauch in the first video.
+All these elements contribute to a distinctly feminine touch.

 Hip Sway

-While their style is too exhibitionist to suit the milonga, in my humble opinion, the opening walk (0:15 - 0:28) is absolutely gorgeous, appropriate in social dancing, and worth watching again and again.
-The walk is done in close embrace that enables Mariana to outstretch her leg far.
+While their style is too exhibitionist to suit the milonga, in my humble opinion, the opening walk (0:15–0:28) is absolutely gorgeous, appropriate in social dancing, and worth studying.
+The walk is done in close embrace that enables Mariana to stretch her leg far.
 Her beautiful hip sway, with a subtle dissociation and very straight leg line, contributes to the unequivocal beauty and elegance of her walk.
 Note that her leg is also swayed slightly sideways as a result of using the hip to move the leg.

-As comfortable as it is to lean on your partner, it is essential to stay light and avoid placing too much weight on him.
-To achieve this, you need to maintain your own balance by slightly bending your standing leg when stretching your free leg back, as explained by Vanessa and demonstrated by Jennifer and Mariana.
+As comfortable as it is to lean on your partner, it is crucial to stay light and avoid placing too much weight on him.
+To achieve this, you need to maintain your own balance by slightly bending your standing leg when you extend the free leg back, as explained by Vanessa and demonstrated by Jennifer and Mariana.
 This ensures that most of your weight is supported by your standing leg rather than your partner.
 Additionally, this technique allows you to extend your free leg farther.
 Personally, I found that when a woman leans lightly with her chest rather than heavily with her stomach on me, she becomes lighter.

 Pushing with the Standing Leg

-You stretch your free leg back until the thumb of your foot makes contact with the floor.
+While leaning on you partner, you stretch your free leg back as far as possible until the big toe touches the floor.
 At that point, you should not simply wait for your partner to push you.
-Instead, activate yourself by pushing off with your standing leg.
-Failing to do so is one reason why some women feel heavy in the walk.
+Instead, activate yourself by pushing with your standing leg.
+This small action adds lightness and responsiveness to your walk.
 However, be careful not to push so hard that you lose torso contact with your partner.
-Apply just enough force to make yourself feel light while maintaining your leaning position and, consequently, the connection with him.
+Apply just enough force to make yourself feel light while preserving the connection.

 Walking with Straight Knees